 - Escalation path: In efforts to resolve incidents, support resources will need a process to raise issues with migration engineers, developers, and other team members.
 This requires a well-defined escalation path with a return to support process.

 - Clear path to resolution: All support processes for incident management should have a clear path to incident resolution, minimizing opportunities for issues to go unresolved.

 Here is a simplified flow diagram of how the support process may look.
-Larger migrations will need to have a ticketing system and may want to use the corporate help-desk system if one is already in place.
+Larger migrations will need to have a ticketing system.
+It may be ideal to use the corporate help-desk system, if one is already in place.

 Diagram #3 – Simple Support Process Flow Diagram